Migrating Caribou, Northern Lights & More

 September 12, 2019: Private charter to our lodge overlooking Ennadai lake.
 Don't worry, we've allowed for the weight of your camera gear on our private charter.
 At our lodge you'll have a spacious and comfortable room with private facilities and plenty of electric power for your cameras and other devices.
 The food is nothing short of amazing.
 Local fare, fresh ingredients and creative cooking styles.
 Homemade fresh breads and baked goods, fresh fish and meats, fruits, and vegetables.

-We'll spend the week at our lodge venturing out on our boats and on foot to photograph a variety of wildlife including the caribou. ducks, loons, tundra swans, sandhill cranes, thousands of snow geese and Canada geese, Arctic terns and eagles can be photographed and heard as they begin their migrations south.
+We'll spend the week at our lodge venturing out on our boats and on foot to photograph a variety of wildlife including the caribou. ducks, loons, tundra swans, sandhill cranes, snow geese and Canada geese, Arctic terns and eagles can be photographed and heard as they begin their migrations south.
 We'll visit naturally formed narrow sections of the lake where the caribou like to cross.

 In the evenings back in our lodge, we have a variety of presentations for you from local pro photographers, historians, cooking demonstrations, and more.
 Of course we'll be doing our famous image reviews and critiques, with plenty of post-processing instruction and tips.